 Half or ¾ pearls have flat backs and are usually drilled.

 Button pearls are round with flat backs.

 Baroque pearls (top), Biwa pearls (middle), and teardrop pearls (pair).
 Biwa are a Japanese freshwater variety of pearl.
 Photo by Mauro Cateb.
 Licensed under CC By 2.0.

 Although pearls are delicate, jewelry makers have successfully made wonderful pieces from them for thousands of years.
 Nevertheless, if you want to enjoy your pearl jewelry for even a fraction of that time, you should exercise some caution.
 Along with opals, pearls merit their own detailed care guide.

 Here are some basic guidelines:

-- Store pearls in a cloth bag or in a box away from other gems.
-Most gems commonly found in jewelry collections can scratch pearls because they have such low hardness.
+Store pearls in a cloth bag or in a box away from other gems.
+Most gems commonly found in jewelry collections can scratch pearls because pearls have such low hardness.

-- Never use mechanical systems like ultrasonic or steam to clean your pearls.
-They’re very heat sensitive.
+Never use mechanical systems like ultrasonic or steam to clean your pearls.
+Pearls are very heat sensitive.

 Pearl rings and bracelets should have protective settings.
 If they don’t, wear them only occasionally rather than daily.